 From classic tempered bodega glasses to shatterproof acrylic tumblers, these are the best drinking glasses.

-Best Overall: Libbey Polaris 16-Piece Tumbler and Rocks Glass Set
+Libbey Polaris 16-Piece Tumbler and Rocks Glass Set

-What We Like: Affordable, heavy bottom, durable
+What We Love: Affordable, comfortably heavy bottom, durable, no thermal shock

 Libbey has long been known for its durable, American-made drinking glasses.
 In fact, many restaurants carry a version of Libbey glasses as their drinkware of choice because of the affordable, dishwasher-safe, classic design.